longhorn/longhorn/enhancements/20200319-default-disks-and-node-configuration.md

 ##### Notice

-If one of the following conditions is satisfied, no partial configuration will be applied and the whole annotation will be discarded.
-Then no change will be done for the node tag/disks.
+If the label/annotations failed validation, no partial configuration will be applied and the whole annotation will be ignored.
+No change will be done for the node tag/disks.

+The validation failure can be caused by:
 1. The annotation format is invalid and cannot be parsed to tags/disks configuration.
 2. The format is valid but there is an unqualified tag in the tag list.
 3. The format is valid but there is an invalid disk parameter in the disk list.